Diagnosing Data from ICTs to Provide Focused Assistance in Agricultural Adoptions: The Digital Green Ecosystem and Dataset Description

 One of the salient features of DG is its participatory approach to video production i.e., their content is highly tailored to the local communities involved in its production.
-Figure \ref{fig:1} shows a Venn diagram of the unique videos screened and adopted across the five states.
-We observe that most of these videos are specific to the states and the adoption of videos is particularly low at their intersections, highlighting their local community-based approach.

-To quantify it further, we look at this specificity at the village level and find that out of all pairs of villages in each state, the percentage of village pairs adopting at least one common video is very low -- Bihar (9.6\%), Andhra Pradesh (26.4\%), Odisha (11.3\%), Madhya Pradesh (12.1\%) and Karnataka (8.3\%).
+Figure~\ref{fig:1} shows a Venn diagram of the unique videos screened and adopted across the five states.
+We observe that most of these videos are specific to the states and the adoption of videos is particularly low at their intersections, highlighting DG's local community-based approach.
+To quantify it further, we look at this specificity of videos at the village level and find that out of all pairs of villages in each state, the percentage of village pairs adopting at least one common video is very low --- Bihar (9.6\%), Andhra Pradesh (26.4\%), Odisha (11.3\%), Madhya Pradesh (12.1\%) and Karnataka (8.3\%).
 This demonstrates the high specificity of DG’s content across the five states, even at the lowest geographical level.
 To disseminate this specific content, farmers are divided into self help groups as beneficiaries of government schemes.
-These groups attend screenings of the same videos together.
-There are a total of 80,222 (Column 5, Table \ref{tab:dataset_description_stats}) such groups across the five states with varying sizes ($\mu$ = 12.24, median = 12, $\sigma$ = 6.05).
-The CDF plot (Figure \ref{fig:2}) of the group sizes for each of the five states depicts that a large percentage of the farmer groups (81.74\%) comprise 10-30 farmers.
+DG's videos are targetted towards these groups, therefore, farmers belonging to the groups attend screenings of the same videos together.
+There are a total of 80,222 (Column 5, Table~\ref{tab:dataset_description_stats}) such groups across the five states with varying sizes ($\mu$ = 12.24, median = 12, $\sigma$ = 6.05).
+The CDF plot (Figure~\ref{fig:2}) of the group sizes for each of the five states depicts that a large percentage of the farmer groups (81.74\%) comprise 10-30 farmers.

-We examine the videos closely in Figure \ref{fig:3} and find that the number of adoptions for a video follows a log-linear trend with its number of views because only a fraction of the viewers adopt the video.
+We examine the videos closely in Figure~\ref{fig:3} and find that the number of adoptions for a video follows a log-linear trend with its number of views because only a fraction of the viewers adopt the video.
 The videos in the plot funnel towards the end, denoting that there are only a few videos that are widely adopted.
 We investigate the video-screening and adoption behaviours further by looking at temporal patterns.
-In Figure \ref{fig:4}, we plot the time-series trends for both behaviours.
-We notice that the spikes in adoptions of farmers almost coincide with the spikes in the screenings of videos across a period of ten years.
+In Figure~\ref{fig:4}, we plot the time-series trends for both behaviours.
+We notice that the spikes in adoptions of farmers almost coincide with the spikes in the screenings of videos across a period of ten years. \\